 2. Combine the quinoa, the water, and a pinch of salt in a small saucepan over medium heat.
 Bring the mixture to a boil, then reduce the heat to maintain a very low simmer, cover, and cook for 12 minutes, or until the water is absorbed and you can see the little tails around each seed.

 3. Remove from the heat and stir in the chopped spinach and another pinch of salt.
 Cover the pot with a paper towel, place the lid on top, and let the quinoa and spinach steam in the pot for 10 minutes.

-5. When the pan is hot, add the salmon, skin side down, and cook for about three minutes, or until the skin is nice and crispy.
-Flip the salmon over and cook another 2-3 minutes (cook a minute less on each side if you like your fish medium-rare).
+5. When the pan is hot, add the salmon, skin side down, and cook for about 3 minutes, or until the skin is nice and crispy.
+Flip the salmon over and cook another 2 or 3 minutes (cook a minute less on each side if you like your fish medium-rare).

-6. To make the sauce, simply whisk together all ingredients in a small bowl.
+6. To make the sauce, simply whisk together all the ingredients in a small bowl.

-8. Garnish with sesame seeds and pour over the sauce just before eating.
+8. Garnish with sesame seeds and pour the sauce over it just before eating.